raharrison/ryanharrison.co.uk/_posts/2017/2017-04-30-git-remove-passwords.md

 More documentation and examples, along with how to remove large files from your repo can found on the [BFG project page](https://rtyley.github.io/bfg-repo-cleaner/).

-**Note: This will completely rewrite your Git history, the hashes or all commits will be re-generated.**
+**Note:** This will completely rewrite your Git history, the hashes or all commits will be re-generated.
+{: .info-block}

 [1]: {% post_url 2011/2011-06-29-compile-from-the-command-line %}